czbiohub-sf/MIDAS/docs/advanced_topics.rst

     arguments ``site_depth`` and ```site_ratio * mean_genome_coverage``; otherwise it is ignored for the across-samples SNV compute.

     Therefore, different genomic sites from the same species may have different panels of "relevant samples".
-    And genomic site prevalence can be computed as the ratio of the number of relevant samples for the given site over the total number of relevant samples for the given species.
+    Genomic site prevalence can be computed as the ratio of the number of relevant samples for the given site over the total number of relevant samples for the given species.

 #.  **relevant site**